kaltura/player-studio/README.md

 and e2e
 ./scripts/e2e-tests.sh

+# License and Copyright Information
-#All code in this project is released under the AGPLv3 license unless a different license for a particular library is specified in the applicable library path.
+All code in this project is released under the AGPLv3 license unless a different license for a particular library is specified in the applicable library path.

 Copyright © Kaltura Inc. All rights reserved.